 2. Harvest gains that will be taxed at zero

-With tax gain harvesting, in contrast to tax loss harvesting, you sell investments after they have appreciated.
+With tax-gain harvesting, in contrast to tax-loss harvesting, you sell investments after they have appreciated.
 For some taxpayers, gain harvesting can deliver an outstanding return.
-The deadline for tax gain harvesting is also December 31st
+The deadline for tax-gain harvesting is also December 31.

-In 2018 married tax filers with taxable income up to $75,900 (singles up to $37,950) have a 0% tax rate on long-term capital gains and qualified dividends.
+In 2020 married tax filers with taxable income up to $80,000 (singles up to $40,000) have a zero percent tax rate on long-term capital gains and qualified dividends.
 If you are at the 0% capital gains rate now, or even the 15% capital gains rate but expect your income to be higher later, you’ll want to realize gains now at the lower rate.
 If you wait until a later tax year when your taxable income is higher, you’ll pay a higher tax rate on those gains.

 Your taxable income includes the gain, so when you are checking to see if this strategy works, calculate your taxable income first without the gain, then you can see how much room you have to realize gains at the lower rate.